 Can’t decide whether to hike in Slovenia or Italy?
-Hike in both, on Mt.
-Matajur a cross-border mountain.
+Hike in both, on Monte Matajur a cross-border mountain.

 Although admittedly it also looks rather nice in summer as well.